Riddle of the Sphinx

 Journey to the Center of the Earth

-Low-Spoiler Hints and Tips for Nancy Drew: The Creature of Kapu Cave
+Low-Spoiler Hints for Nancy Drew: The Creature of Kapu Cave

 Welcome to my Nancy Drew: The Creature of Kapu Cave hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers

 towards things they might not have thought of in each game rather than divulging puzzle solutions or giving step-by-step instructions.
 There's not much

 point in playing an adventure game if you know the puzzle solutions in advance, and there's no point at all in investigating an ominous mystery like

 The Creature of Kapu Cave's if you've already had the story spoiled for you.

 So these pages are as close to spoiler-free as possible while still providing

 some valuable The Creature of Kapu Cave hints and game recommendations.
 If you are looking for the solution to a particular puzzle, I recommend

 UHS--due to their unique website setup you can only see one hint at a time,